In 2018, we published a book entitled A Member Is Worth a Thousand Visitors.

 Hiring full-time employees can create bandwidth, and this is a long-term solution.
 But don’t rush to hire people.
 You should only bring people in-house after you’ve gotten set up and have a proven business model.

 In the meantime, find a trusted external partner who can help you launch new initiatives.
-This approach allows you to try your growth ideas without having the budget for new headcount.
+This approach allows you to try your growth ideas without having to budget for new headcount.
 It also empowers you to test your business theories without expensive up-front investments on a strategy that may or may not work.

 Working with a freelancer, consultant, or other outside partner also means you can engage experts who would be too expensive to hire on a full-time basis.
 You may not have the sort of structure to support a full-time graphic designer, but contracting one to design a large ebook, which will serve as your initial email capture, could certainly be a worthwhile investment.